Search

 10 days in Malaysia itinerary Langkawi

-💡 EXTRA TIP: Once you’ve completed this itinerary, it’s likely that your return flight from Malaysia will depart from Kuala Lumpur!
-To avoid having to take the bus back to Kuala Lumpur, I recommend booking a flight between Langkawi and Kuala Lumpur.
+💡 EXTRA TIP: Once you’ve completed this itinerary, your return flight from Malaysia will likely leave from Kuala Lumpur!
+Avoid taking the bus back to Kuala Lumpur and book a flight between Langkawi and Kuala Lumpur instead.
 The journey takes about an hour and you can easily find a cheap fare.

 Accommodation in Langkawi

-In Langkawi, you should choose wisely the area of the island where you will be staying, as some areas are more difficult to access.
+In Langkawi, you should choose wisely the area of the island where you will be staying.
+This is because some areas are more difficult to access.
 The areas with the most accommodation and the best access are Pantai Cenang, Pantai Tengah and Kuah.

 In my case, I chose to stay in Pantai Cenang at Villa Langkawi.
 The accommodation was central and, although simple, it was clean and good value for money (25€/night).